Tim and Eric's Billion Dollar Movie: Plot

-Despite their best efforts, the newly reopened mall fails to generate one billion dollars in revenue.
-They are eventually discovered by the Schlaaang Corporation after Bishopman turns them in.
-After a dramatic shootout in front of the mall, in which most of the main characters are killed, Tim and Eric manage to kill the members of the Schlaaang Corporation, and are sentenced to death for murder.
+Despite their best efforts, including killing the wolf in the food court (resulting in the death of Taquito), the newly reopened S’Wallow Valley Mall fails to generate the necessary $1 billion in revenue.
+They are eventually discovered by Schlaaang, Inc. executives after Bishopman turns them in.
+After a dramatic shootout in which Reggie, Bishopman, Katie, and Jeffrey are killed, Tim and Eric manage to kill the executives; narration explains both were later sentenced to death for murder.

-However, it is revealed that the preceding events are actually a film the two were showing to Steven Spielberg, who pronounces it the greatest movie ever made.
+It is revealed that the preceding events were actually a film the two were showing to Steven Spielberg, who pronounces it the greatest movie ever made.
 Tim and Eric then celebrate with their Awesome Show co-stars.